kyle9021/pcee_python_dockerfile_pcs_inspect/README.md

 # PCEE_PYTHON_DOCKERFILE_PCS_INSPECT
 Purpose:

 This is a simple way to containerize a python script which avoids the need to manage virtual environments and different versions of python on your local machine.
 This report can provide high level KPIs for a customer using Prisma Cloud Enterprise Edition.
-Note the python script used wass created by Tom Kishel at Palo Alto Networks.
+Note the python script used was created by Tom Kishel at Palo Alto Networks.
 See his github here! https://github.com/tkishel/pcs-inspect

 Assumptions: